Trauma-Informed Therapy in Hawaii

 Therapy is a process.
 It often involves reflection, emotional honesty, and sometimes moving through difficult or unfamiliar feelings.
 As the work unfolds, many people begin to notice shifts such as:

-Depth-oriented and somatic therapy held within licensed clinical care and ethical standards.
+Depth-oriented and somatic therapy provided within licensed clinical care and ethical standards.